-If you’re comfortable living where temps are often single digit, make sure your pup is, too.
-Breeds with thick, multi-layer coats are built to withstand the cold; those with thin coats are vulnerable to it.
-While it isn’t recommended to leave pets outdoors during extreme cold weather conditions, these breeds do best in a chilly climate:
+If you’re comfortable living where the weather is cold more often than not, make sure your pup is, too.
+Breeds with thick, double-coats can withstand the cold; those with thin coats are vulnerable to it.
+While leaving any pet outdoors in inclement weather isn’t recommended, you don’t have to keep these dogs inside all winter.
+Let them get out and play!

 Because of their origins, the breeds above are well-equipped for cold; their heavy coats and extra body fat act as insulation.
-Other breeds, however, aren’t so comfortable.
+Other breeds, however, aren’t as comfortable in the cold and snow.

 Warm Weather Dogs

 Not surprisingly, breeds like the Chihuahua, which hail from Mexico, and the Maltese, from the Isle of Malta, don’t take well to freezing climates.
-So, too, their fair-weather friends, like:
+The following dogs are not cold-hardy, and often need warm gear to work and play in chilly weather.

 - Chinese Crested